 //label[contains(normalize-space(@id),'has random')]

-The xpath does not depend on the programming languages like java, C#, python or any other but it always depends on teh HTML document or XML doocument.
+The XPath does not depend on the programming languages like Java, C#, Python, or any other but it always depends on the HTML document or XML document.